quarto-dev/quarto-web/docs/get-started/authoring/_authoring-jupyter.md

 ### Overview

 In this tutorial we'll show you how to author Quarto documents in Jupyter Lab.
-In particular, we'll discuss the various document formats you can produce with the same source code and show you how to add components like table of contents, equations, citations, cross-references, and more.
+In particular, we'll discuss the various document formats you can produce and show you how to add components like table of contents, equations, citations, cross-references, and more.

 ### Output Formats